Breathtaking 7 Day Northern Lights Winter Vacation Package in Iceland with Ice Caving

 On our way back to Reykjavík, your guide will again be on the lookout for the Northern Lights, and we'll make a stop if we see them.

-After an eventful trip, spend your last night in a hotel in the city centre of Reykjavík.
+After an eventful trip, spend your last night in a hotel in the city center of Reykjavík.
 If you still have energy left, why not check out Reykjavík's nightlife?

 Make the most of your final hours in Iceland.